jocelynjgarcia/GIDEON/README.md

 - BPMs are indexed by their source gene; indices may repeat after splitting into connected components.
 - The pipeline is designed for **large-scale parallel execution**.
 - The only required data are the raw single and double mutant fitness measurements from a genetic interaction network.
+- The gene list must only contain unique genes (i.e. no duplicates).
 <!--
 # GIDEON
 An ILP-based method for mining Between-Pathway Models (BPMs)